epic-kitchens/epic-kitchens-100-annotations/README.md

 Ground truth is provided for action segments as action/verb/noun labels along with the start and end times of the segment.

+We also provide automatic annotations in the form of object masks and hand/object BBoxes.
+See [automatic annotations](#automatic-annotations-download) for more details.

 [back to top](#index)

 ## Quick Start